Colorado Adoption Laws

-Every state in the U.S. is responsible for their own adoption laws, so Colorado adoption laws will vary from the adoption laws of other states.
+Every state in the U.S. is responsible for its own adoption laws, so Colorado's adoption laws will vary from the adoption laws of other states.
 This is especially important to note for families adopting with a national adoption agency, as they may adopt outside of Colorado and it can be helpful to familiarize themselves with the expectant mother’s state’s adoption laws when they enter into an adoption opportunity.

-Receive free information about Colorado adoption laws online now or by calling 1-800-ADOPTION.
 The information below will give you an overview of how domestic adoption laws in Colorado can affect your Colorado adoption process.
 Remember that the information contained in this article is not intended as legal advice.
 For that, you should consult your attorney.

 To adopt in Colorado, you must be at least 21 years old.
 Unmarried persons can adopt on their own, but married individuals must petition to adopt with their spouse, except in situations such as stepparent adoptions.

 Anyone who wishes to adopt in Colorado must first be approved by a Colorado-licensed home study provider.
 The adoption home study process includes family interviews, home inspections, background checks and more.

 In order to be eligible for adoption in Colorado, a minor’s biological parents must terminate their legal parental rights.

 Termination of parental rights is done voluntarily when an expectant mother makes an adoption plan for her baby with an adoption agency and offers her official consent to the adoption after the birth of her child.